arangodb/arangodb/Documentation/RefManual/JSModuleModules.md

 into the share directory.
 In order to easy the deployment of extensions, ArangoDB uses a second mechanism to look up JavaScript modules.

-JavaScript for extension can either be stored in the filesystem as regular file or in the database collection `_modules`.
+JavaScript modules can either be stored in the filesystem as regular file or in the database collection `_modules`.

 Given the directory paths